scloud19/SECipedia/Linux/Linux Basics/linux_filesystem.md

         Partition Table
             A small portion of the disk where the partitions are defined.

+            There are many kinds of partition tables.
+                Master Boot Record (MBR)
+                    Houses the traditional MBR

+                Globally Unique Identifier Partition Table (GPT)
+                    A newer standard

+            Linux partitioning tools
+                parted
+                    View more about parted below in this file Text based tool that supports both MBR and GPT

+                    While this does have the functionality to create and resize filesystems: it shouldn't be used for file system manipulation because it can be confusing (as there are large differences between the two).

+                gparted
+                    A GUI for parted
+                fdisk
+                    The "standard"
+                    Doesn't support GPT
+                gdisk
+                    A version of fdisk that supports GPT but not MBR

         The next layer after the partition is the filesystem